-Ever notice the amount of violence in movies, even cute animated ones for children?
-When we were kids, watching every Disney movie that came out, my dad liked to play a game.
-We would try to guess which, if any, Disney movie didn’t have violence, then watch it to see if we were right.
-We never won; every movie had at least one punch, stab, slap, death, or a full on brawl.
+Have you ever taken a step back and noticed the amount of violence in movies?
+Even the cute, animated movies produced for children?
+When we were kids, my Dad would play a game each time we wanted to watch a Disney movie.
+Together, we would try and guess which Disney movie didn’t have any violence, then watch to see who was right.
+No one was ever right and no one ever won; every movie had at least one punch, slap, stab or full on brawl.